Skip to content

 # Show only parent entries

-Modules are fully standalone changelog projects.
+Each module is a standalone changelog project.
 Use --root to operate on a specific module:

 Terminal window